The Wonderful World of Writing and Rewriting

 - Line edit

 From here, I plan to enlist Alpha and Beta readers.
 These readers will help provide feedback on the story from the perspective of a reader before I send my book off to a professional editor.
 I am super excited to get to this phase of the publishing process.
 I’ll keep you posted about this as I get closer to the end of my heavy fiction edit process.

 About Abscess (Book Five)

 In other book-writing-related news, I’ve started outlining the next book in the series, Abscess.
-I came up with the idea for this book back in September 2016, while visiting Roland’s parents in Poitiers, France.
-This time around, I’m paying more attention to the outlining of the book and in particular story structure.
+I came up with the idea for this book back in September 2016 while visiting Roland’s parents in Poitiers, France.
+This time around, I’m paying more attention to the outlining of the book and, in particular, the story structure.
 I’m also trying to resist the urge to write and edit my outline a few times before I start writing the book.
-The reason behind this is to ensure, I don’t leave any massive plot holes in the book, and the story follows on innately from Immunity.
+The reason behind this is to ensure I don’t leave any massive plot holes in the book, and the story follows on innately from Immunity.
 It’s at this point where the usual writer’s doubt sets in.
-I’m becoming a little worried that Abscess might be too similar to Immunity but, I am a classic over-thinker.
-And, thanks to prior experience, I know this is just doubt.
+I’m becoming a little worried that Abscess might be too similar to Immunity, but I am a classic over-thinker.
+And, thanks to prior experience, I know this is just a doubt.